keithledgerwood/WICLab-guide/01-introduction.md

 Here’s the Twist: With the unparalleled capabilities of Okta’s Workforce Identity Cloud, it's more than possible.
 And we're here to guide you every step of the way!

-## Initial sign in to your Okta tenant
+## Initial Okta Admin sign in to your Okta tenant

 As part of the provisioning process for your Okta Workforce Identity Cloud tenant, an Okta admin account was created that corresponds to the email address that you used to sign in to labs.demo.okta.com.